Why Mantra Meditation?

 Meditation is the very heart of self-care: nourishing all levels of the body, mind and spirit.
 It is our most natural state of being, which is why—as we become more and more disconnected from our true nature, we are so drawn into this ancient practice.

 A natural part of my daily routine, meditation has woven itself into my life—just like brushing my teeth in the morning or enjoying an afternoon cup of tea.
 But it wasn't always so easy.
-Not all meditation produces the same results, and it took many years before I found a technique that achieves deep levels of healing rest while also providing renewed energy, clarity and focus.
+Not all meditation produces the same results, and it took many years before I found a technique to achieve deep levels of healing rest while also providing renewed energy, clarity and focus.

 Meditation, and its many forms, often activates the critical thinking part of our brain, creating a gentle, pleasant sensation of relaxation that generates primarily beta and alpha brain waves.
 Ancient Vedic Mantra Meditation, on the other hand, allows for brain wave coherence of all four categories—beta, alpha, theta and delta.
 This flow of connection opens up the deepest, most profound states of meditation and is experienced as expanded awareness which eventually begins to spill into all areas of our life.